The Rumie Initiative: Funding

 Tariq Fancy, a former investment banker and private equity investor, founded Rumie with his personal savings, committing to work without salary until the organization became financially sustainable.
 In early 2014, Rumie raised $1 million in philanthropic donations from outside backers, including Ed Clark, the retired CEO of TD Bank, Rob McEwen, the chairman and CEO of McEwen Mining Inc., and Mark Wiseman, then the CEO of the Canadian Pension Plan Investment Board.
 Rumie has subsequently raised funding from large institutional backers, including Google and Scotiabank.

 Recognition

 The Rumie Initiative has received widespread coverage in the mainstream media, including CNBC, The Toronto Star, CBC, Quartz, Forbes, and Mashable.
 Harvard Business School and INSEAD have both published case studies or profiles on the organization's mission and progress.

-During its three year existence, the organization has also garnered numerous awards.
+During its existence, the organization has also garnered numerous awards.
 In 2014, Rumie was named the "Best Social Startup" by Global Entrepreneurship Week.
 In 2015, the organization graduated from the Y-Combinator Imagine K-12 accelerator.
 In 2016, the US Library of Congress awarded Rumie a prize for literacy promotion.
 In 2017, Rumie won the Google.org Impact Challenge.